DBS Stronger Together Fund

 We want to do our part to help those in need.
 We believe that by standing together, we can overcome this crisis and emerge stronger.

-As a start, we will fund 15 F&B clients – as part of our support for this sector – to provide 200,000 meals for the elderly and low-income communities.
+We are funding 28 of our F&B clients – as part of our support for this sector – to provide 200,000 meals for the elderly and low-income communities.
 The Food Bank Singapore will then distribute these meals via its “Feed the City” programme.

-The 15 F&B clients providing meals are:
+The F&B businesses, comprising SMEs and social enterprises, providing meals are:

-Amra Catering Pte Ltd
+Elsie's Kitchen Catering Services Pte Ltd

 Gao Ji F&B Pte Ltd